gbinal/open-licenses/readme.md

 License
 -------

-The project as originally published constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC ยง 105.
+The project as originally published constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC ค 105.
 Subsequent contributions by members of the public, however, retain their original copyright.

 In order to better facilitate collaboration, the content of this project is licensed under the [creative commons 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying code used to format and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).